You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 my-service-project-id my-service-project-name ##############

-This command lists the projects where you enabled Google Cloud APIs.
+This command lists the projects in which you enabled Google Cloud APIs.

 Step 3: Create a GCP network with subnets